Gotmished/holbertonschool-web_front_end/README.md

-Readme for project - Advanced HTML
+Readme for front end-based projects